LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

      C:\Windows\SYSWOW64 on 64-bit Windows systems to set up the 32-bit loader.

-   o The Vulkan Runtime Installer returns an exit code of 0-9
-     to indicate success.
-All other exit codes indicate failure.
-     If the Installer returns a failure exit code, the Installer will have attempted to uninstall whatever it installed before it detected an error.

    o The Vulkan Runtime Uninstaller returns an exit code of 0-9
      to indicate success.
 An exit code of 3 indicates success, but a reboot is required to complete the uninstall.
 All other